danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 }
 ```

-1. We define the object `countryShapes` variable in our component state with default value `null`.
+1. Define the object `countryShapes` variable in your component state with default value `null`.
 This will be re-initialized in `componentDidMount()`.
-2. By default, we render an SVG image with a `<g />` element called `countries-group`.
+2. By default, render an SVG image with a `<g />` element called `countries-group`.
-3. Until we have defined the `countryShapes` state variable, we don't render any `<path />`s within the `<g />` element.
+3. Until the `countryShapes` state variable is defined, don't render any `<path />`s within the `<g />` element.
-4. After the `Map` component's first render, set the `countryShapes` state variable to the features of the TopoJSON we fetched and inspected just above this code block.
+4. After the `Map` component's first render, set the `countryShapes` state variable to the features of the TopoJSON you fetched and inspected just above this code block.
 5. The `countryShapes` state variable becomes truthy, turning each `featureElement`, which contains the coordiate borders of each country, into an array of `<path />` components.
 6. Use the Mercator projection provided by `d3-geo`, scale the image to 100% (instead of the default 150%) and translate the map right on the x-axis by 400 down the y-axis by 300.
 7. The customized Mercator `projection`, provided to `geoPath().projection()`, returns a function that takes a `featureElement`.
-This function returns `featureElement`'s projected coordinates, which, when given to `<path />`, draws a country's borders.
+This function returns `featureElement`'s projected coordinates.
+Give this to `<path />` to draw a country's borders.
 8. Uniformly fill each `<path />` polygon with a pink color defined by `rgba(255, 0, 255, 0.5)`.

 ### Make the Map into a Chloropleth Map

-To make this a chloropleth map, we will show the varying quantities of cases by country by varying base color's opacity.
-Let's make a helper function that uses the name of the country we pull from the TopoJSON (and sample COVID-19 case data) to produce a color.
+To make this a chloropleth map, you will show the varying quantities of cases by country by varying base color's opacity.
+Let's make a helper function that uses the name of the country you pull from the TopoJSON (and sample COVID-19 case data) to produce a color.

 Define the sample data below `projection` in **Map.jsx**: